ORNL/faro/README.md

 ```

 The VGG2Resnet model can also be run using similar commands, but only run one
-service at a time unless you carefully configure the ports and check avalible
+service at a time unless you carefully configure the ports and check available
 memory, etc.

 If using virtualenv,